LILAQ Real-time air quality monitoring: from collection to dissemination

 Student qualifications

-We are looking for students to focus on one of two areas: (1) calibration and operation of aerosol measurement instrumentation and (2) automating and unifying the data streams from these instruments to facilitate real time data visualization as well as more advanced analyses.
+We are looking for students to work toward automating and unifying the data streams from these instruments to facilitate real time data visualization as well as more advanced analyses.
 Students who have completed the first year core at HMC can be successful in this work.
-Students who have had additional coursework in chemistry and engineering may be well prepared for area (1) while students with additional coursework in computer science may be well prepared for area (2).
+Students with additional coursework in computer science will be better prepared for this work.

 Depending on student interest, work can be designed to accommodate all physical abilities.